 Anyone may use the Visual History Archive Online

 where you may search indexing data on the 53,000 interviewees, and you may view 1,675 full-length video testimonies.

 The brief registration form for accessing the Visual History Archive Online can be found here: http://vhaonline.usc.edu/login.aspx.
 This will allow you to search and save to Projects.
 Full access will vary; note the instructions above for levels of access.

-For more information about the Visual History Archive, and for short testimony clips, click on the icon below:
+For more information about the Visual History Archive, and for short testimony clips, click on the red logo to visit:

 Presented by the University of Minnesota Libraries and the University of Minnesota Office of Information Technology